tomyanzhiyuan/voice-accent/README.md

 python -m src.data.prepare     # Resample, normalize, segment python -m src.data.transcribe  # Generate transcripts with Whisper
 ```

+**✨ Smart Processing**: The pipeline now intelligently skips files that have already been processed, making subsequent runs much faster.
+Only new or modified files will be reprocessed.

 ### 3. Launch Web Interface